isovalent/ebpf-docs/docs/linux/map-type/BPF_MAP_TYPE_PERF_EVENT_ARRAY.md

 Note that `{watermark}` and `{cpu}` are not pre-set.
 In this example we set `.watermark` to true, this has the effect that the ringbuffer will buffer until `{watermark}` amount of bytes are ready before it signals userspace that there is data.
 This is not required, but does improve efficiently, if using the feature `{watermark}` should be tuned for balance between latency, performance and memory usage.
 The `{cpu}` value should be the index of the logical CPU for which you want to make the perf event.
 It should match the key of the map in which you intend to put the event.

-After creating the perf event, it is recommended to make it non-blocking, if using used with a signaling mechanism such as `epoll`.
+After creating the perf event, it is recommended to make it non-blocking, if used with a signaling mechanism such as `epoll`.
 This can be done by calling [`fcntl`](https://man7.org/linux/man-pages/man2/fcntl.2.html) with the `O_NONBLOCK` option on the file descriptor.

 Next, we need to setup the actual ring-buffer which we will use to read data from the perf event.
 To do so we first have to request a shared memory region from the kernel using [`mmap`](https://man7.org/linux/man-pages/man2/mmap.2.html) `#!c mmap(nil, length, PROT_READ|PROT_WRITE, MAP_SHARED, fd, 0)`. `length` can be picked and tuned depending on the use case but should always be `1+2^n` memory pages and `n` should not be `0`.
 So Assuming a 4k page size, valid values would be `12288`, `20480`, `28672` and so on.
 The `fd` should be the file descriptor of the perf event.